-Professor of Statistics, holds a B.S. from the State University of New York at Stony Brook, 1976.
+Professor Emeritus of Statistics, holds a B.S. from Stony Brook University, 1976.
 He received an M.Phil. in 1978 and a Ph.D. in 1980 from Yale University.
-He has been at Stern since 1980.
-He is a Fellow of the American Statistical Association, a Fellow of the Institute of Mathematical Statistics, and an Elected Member of the International Statistical Institute in 1998.
-He is a member of the Editorial Board of Foundations and Trends in Econometrics, was Co-Editor of Statistical Modelling: An International Journal for 11 years, and is a former Associate Editor of the Journal of the Royal Statistical Society, Series B, and a former member of the Editorial Board of the Journal of Statistics Education.
-He is a faculty associate of The NYU Center for Data Science and a faculty affiliate of The NYU Center for the Promotion of Research Involving Innovative Statistical Methodology (PRIISM) and The NYU Population Center.
-His research interests include flexible nonparametric methods, methodologies for longitudinal and time-to-event data, the analysis of large data sets, and the application of statistics to business problems.
+He joined Stern in 1980.
+He was named a Fellow of the American Statistical Association in 1996, a Fellow of the Institute of Mathematical Statistics in 2003, and an Elected Member of the International Statistical Institute in 1998.
+He is a member of the Editorial Board of Foundations and Trends in Econometrics, was Co-Editor of Statistical Modelling: An International Journal for 11 years, and is a former Associate Editor of the Journal of the Royal Statistical Society, Series B and a former member of the Editorial Board of the Journal of Statistics Education.
+His research interests include flexible nonparametric methods, methodologies for longitudinal and time-to-event data, the analysis of large data sets, and the application of statistics to problems in business and science.
 He has been a consultant to several organizations, including the New York Aquarium, the Equitable Life Assurance Society of the United States, Citicorp, the American Chiropractic Association, and the New York Public Library.

 Material related to books I have authored, coauthored, or coedited can be found here.

 Material related to papers I have authored or coauthored can be found here.

-Click to go to Statistics Group home page
+Click to go to Technology, Operations and Statistics Department home page

-Click here for a list of Ph.D. alumni from the Statistics Group (and its ancestors, the Quantitative Analysis Area and Department of Statistics and Operations Research).
+Click here for a list of Ph.D. alumni from the Statistics Group (and its ancestors, the Quantitative Analysis Area and Department of Statistics and Operations Research) through 2023.

 Click here for a list of statistics and probability journals.